ANTARES-PRJ/VCFAnnotator/README.md

 ## Configuration

-The tool uses a YAML configuration file named `config.yaml` to specify the default paths for the VEP database and the destination folder for the annotated VCF files.
+The tool uses a YAML configuration file named `config.yaml` to specify the default paths for the database and the destination folder for the annotated VCF files.
 You can modify these paths to suit your needs.

+In the following section, databases needed for annotation should be inserted into their respective lists (databasesTXT, databasesVCF, databasesGFF3) according to the database format.
+The Python code will automatically recognize the quantity and extension, and perform annotation autonomously using the provided databases.

+There are two fields to fill in for each database: id (to differentiate it from others) and file (the name of the database file).
+Here's how to specify the value of file for each type:

+- **databasesTXT**: Write the file name without extension and the Human genome reference hg38.
+Example: `file = "clinvar"` will refer to hg38_clinvar.txt.
+- **databasesVCF** and **databasesGFF3**: Specify the full file name with the Human genome reference (hg38_, ...) and the extension.
+Example: `file: "hg38_gnomad.vcf"` or `file: "hg38_hgmd.gff3"`.

 ## Usage

-To annotate a VCF file, simply run the tool with the `--annotateVCF` option and specify the path to the VCF file.
-You can also specify the database path and destination path using the `--DBPath` and `--DestinationPath` options, respectively.
+To annotate a VCF file, simply run the tool with the `--annotateVCF` (`-a`) option and specify the path to the VCF file.
+You can also specify the database path and destination path using the `--DBPath` (`-db`) and `--DestinationPath` (`-d`) options, respectively.

 Here's an example command: